 ii Behavioural remedies

-As previously noted, the BCA (and the Belgian courts) typically issues a cease-and-desist order when finding an abuse of dominance.
+As previously noted, the BCA (and the Belgian courts) typically issues a cease and desist order when finding an abuse of dominance.
 In contrast, behavioural remedies are uncommon, notably because commitment procedures have only been rarely used to date.
 Over the years, however, the BCA has developed an important practice of imposing positive obligations on an interim basis pending the completion of investigations into alleged abuses of dominance.
 That practice is rooted in Article IV.64(1) of the CEL, whereby the College may 'adopt interim measures intended to suspend the anticompetitive practices under investigation, if there is an urgent need to avoid a situation likely to cause serious, imminent harm that would be difficult to remedy [ex post]'.

-- the MoU prima facie constituted an infringement of competition rules, as FEI fully controls the access to the market by virtue of its General Regulations and the invitation system discriminates against riders who are not part of a fee-paying team; and
+- the MOU prima facie constituted an infringement of competition rules, as the FEI fully controls access to the market by virtue of its General Regulations and the invitation system discriminates against riders who are not part of a fee-paying team; and

 - there was a risk of serious and irreparable harm to the applicants, since the decrease in the invitations sent to riders on the basis of their ranking alone is likely to seriously affect the riders' short-term interests and their careers.

-While the BCA imposed penalty payments in 2018 for non-compliance with the interim measures ordered the year before,108 the Brussels Court of Appeal eventually annulled the BCA's decision later in the year on grounds of inappropriate reasoning.109 Interestingly, since the BCA did not request in its submissions that the Court use its full appellate jurisdiction, the Court could neither rectify the College's reasoning nor review the case on the merits (i.e., examine whether the BCA rightly concluded that interim measures were justified).
+While the BCA imposed penalty payments in 2018 for non-compliance with the interim measures ordered the year before,116 the Brussels Court of Appeal eventually annulled the BCA's decision later in the year on grounds of inappropriate reasoning.117 Interestingly, since the BCA did not request in its submissions that the Court use its full appellate jurisdiction, the Court could neither rectify the College's reasoning nor review the case on the merits (i.e., examine whether the BCA rightly concluded that interim measures were justified).

 iii Structural remedies